splunk/splunk-operator/docs/PremiumApps.md

   replicas: 3
 ```

-#### Consideration when using strict mode for "sslEnablment" in SHC
+#### Consideration when using strict mode for "sslEnablement" in SHC

 When using strict mode, the following additional steps are required so that the "splunk web ssl" is enabled for the SHC.
 These steps are necessary before you can install ES app with the strict mode of sslEnablement.
 Alternatively, if you are managing enableSplunkWebSSL setting outside of the Operator scope by pushing an app bundle through the deployer, then you can skip these steps.